-Selected works will be on display at Perc Tucker Regional Gallery from 31 July - 20 September 2020 and will be eligible in various categories beyond the major City of Townsville Art Collection Award.
+Selected works will be on display at Perc Tucker Regional Gallery from 22 July to 25 September 2022 and will be eligible in various categories beyond the major City of Townsville Art Collection Award.

 - Use the tool in the bottom right corner to see different views of the gallery or move between floors.

 - Zoom in and out using your mouse or finger controls.

 City of Townsville Art Collection Award - $10,000 Acquisitive

 A Little Off Centre 2022

 Midfire clay with black slip and clear glaze

 Sally Walk is a Melbourne based ceramicist who has been working in clay for 30 years.
 She has exhibited extensively nationally and internationally.
 Most recently at Taoxichuan in Jingdezhen China, and Yingge Ceramics Museum in Taiwan.
 In 2015 she was awarded the Lorenzo il Magnifico Award – Ceramics at the Florence Biennale.
 Her work is held in private and public institutions internationally.
 Walk is also a member of the International Academy of Ceramics.
 In her ceramic work she uses form and texture to explore the idea of facades and the way the outer self is used to facilitate belonging.
 These aspects of human nature manifest in her work as spikes, spots, carving, heavy texture, and present as organic adornments to the surface of her work.
 Walks ceramics are totems of human nature and its foibles – and the power to sculpt our raw, foundational materials into new and varied forms.